govuk-one-login/observability-infrastructure/lambdalayer/README.md

 The desired Dynatrace OneAgent version is specified in /lambdalayer/one-agent-version/VERSION, standardizing the deployed version for all new builds.

+### OneAgent Upgrade
-OneAgent Upgrade: To upgrade existing Lambdas, teams must rebuild their deployments to incorporate the latest LAYER_VERSION_ARN from the updated DynatraceProductionVariables secret.
+To upgrade existing Lambdas, teams must rebuild their deployments to incorporate the latest LAYER_VERSION_ARN, on line 114, from the "Currently Supported Layer ARNs" table.
+Validation should be done as part of the applications CI testing through to Production.

+### Notes

+When using Java, please ensure you have a minimum of 1.5GB of RAM for the layer to run with.
+This is not necessary with NodeJS or Python.
+Please see the Dynatrace [documentation](https://www.dynatrace.com/support/help/shortlink/aws-lambda-extension#lambda-java-rt-mem-limit).

+### Updating the layers

+The update-layers workflow runs on a weekly basis and updates the layers, but it can also be executed manually.

 ## Notes for future